-Pavement widening and resurfacing works have been delivered to improve safety and freight efficiency on the New England Highway between Stanthorpe and Ballandean.
+The department has delivered pavement widening and resurfacing works to improve safety and freight efficiency on the New England Highway between Stanthorpe and Ballandean.

-These safety treatments reduce the risk of fatal and serious injury crashes occurring along this section of the New England Highway.
+These safety treatments reduce the risk of fatal and serious injury crashes on this section of the New England Highway.

-Safety improvements include widening the road and the installation of a wider centre line giving drivers more time to correct an errant vehicle.
-The scope also included the installation of dedicated right turns at key intersections.
+Safety improvements include widening the road and installing a wider centre line to give drivers more time to correct an errant vehicle.
+The scope also included installing dedicated right turns at key intersections.

 A safer and more efficient road network will improve travel times, increase transport efficiency and productivity and support economic growth.

-To improve safety on the New England Highway between Stanthorpe and Ballandean the project was delivered as 5 work packages, including:
+Construction for 5 of the 8 works packages to improve safety on the New England Highway between Stanthorpe and Ballandean is complete:

 - Package 1 between Quart Pot Creek and the Maryland Street roundabout at Stanthorpe, completed in February 2021.